-The purpose of the engineering analysis is to establish the relationship between the efficiency and cost of distribution transformers.
-There are two elements to consider in the engineering analysis; the selection of efficiency levels to analyze (i.e., the "efficiency analysis") and the determination of equipment cost at each efficiency level (i.e., the "cost analysis").
-In determining the performance of higher-efficiency equipment, DOE considers technologies and design option combinations not eliminated by the screening analysis.
-For each equipment class, DOE estimates the manufacturer production cost ("MPC") for the baseline as well as higher efficiency levels.
-The output of the engineering analysis is a set of costefficiency "curves" that are used in downstream analyses (i.e., the LCC and PBP analyses and the NIA).
+The purpose of the engineering analysis is to establish the relationship between the efficiency and cost of refrigerators, refrigerator-freezers, and freezers.
+There are two elements to consider in the engineering analysis; the selection of efficiency levels to analyze (i.e., the "efficiency analysis") and the determination of product cost at each efficiency level (i.e., the "cost analysis").
+In determining the performance of higher-efficiency products, DOE considers technologies and design option combinations not eliminated by the screening analysis.
+For each product class, DOE estimates the baseline cost, as well as the incremental cost for the product/ equipment at efficiency levels above the baseline.
+The output of the engineering analysis is a set of cost-efficiency "curves" that are used in downstream analyses (i.e., the LCC and PBP analyses and the NIA).